Millwards Roofing 2020 Limited

-2.5 In the event that the supply of Works request exceeds the Customers credit limit and/or the account exceeds the payment terms, the Company reserves the right to refuse delivery.
+(b) in the event that the supply of Works requested exceeds the Customer’s credit limit and/or the account exceeds the payment terms, the Company reserves the right to refuse delivery; and

 3. Errors and Omissions

-3.2 In the event such an error and/or omission occurs in accordance with clause 3.1, and is not attributable to the negligence and/or wilful misconduct of the Company; the Customer shall not be entitled to treat this Contract as repudiated nor render it invalid.
+3.2 If such an error and/or omission occurs in accordance with clause 3.1, and is not attributable to the negligence and/or wilful misconduct of the Company; the Customer:

 4. Authorised Representatives